elunna/nerfhack-changelog/README.md

 Attempting to tame a berserking creature will only bring it out of berserk mode, leaving it still hostile - it will not pacify or domesticate the monster.
 Monsters capable of berserking include all dwarves, orcs, mumakil, giants, ogres, and several others.

+### Monster elemental vulnerabilities
+Ported from EvilHack: Monsters can be vulnerable to fire, cold, acid, and shock damage.

+### Resistance and vulnerability to weapon damage types
+Ported from dNetHack: Monsters can take extra or reduced damage from slashing damage, piercing damage, or blunt weapon damage types.

 ### Rabid monsters
 This is a brand new mechanic, debuting in NerfHack!